17 Ways Preschool Parents Annoy Their Children's Teachers

 15. Challenging the Preschool's Philosophy

-When parents look at preschools for their youngster, they have many choices: Montessori, Waldorf, play-based co-op, and the list goes on.
+When parents look at preschools for their youngsters, they have many choices: Montessori, Waldorf, play-based co-op, and the list goes on.
 To the untrained eye, they may look similar in many ways, but they're differentiated by their unique philosophies.
 A preschool's philosophy is what guides instruction, interactions with the kids, and the overall atmosphere.
 A philosophy is firm and won't change according to the latest whims in early childhood education.

 Hence, kids at preschool are just beginning to learn how to interact with one another.
 Their vocabularies and social skills are limited, and they may experience disagreements and get frustrated with one another because of this.
 According to noted pediatrician, Dr. Bill Sears, most children don't know how to truly share until they're 7 or 8.
 They may go through the motions when they're younger because their parents and teachers tell them to do so, but they don't really understand why it's important.
 That because they're highly egocentric at this stage.